Butch Engle & the Styx: History

 before breaking up the following year.

-In 2000, Sundazed Records released No Matter What You Say: The Best of Butch Engle & the Styx, a compilation album which contained the band's three singles—including B-sides—along with 11 previously unreleased recordings.
+In 2000, Sundazed Music released No Matter What You Say: The Best of Butch Engle & the Styx, a compilation album which contained the band's three singles—including B-sides—along with 11 previously unreleased recordings.

 "Hey, I'm Lost" appeared on the 2007 Love Is the Song We Sing: San Francisco Nuggets 1965–1970 box set.

 Critical reception

 Author and music journalist Richie Unterberger noted the two songs that comprised the band's first single were "performed rather sloppily", and called the Elliott-composed material "weak by Elliott's own high standards and in fact were basically leftovers that were not deemed strong enough for the Beau Brummels to record".
 Unterberger said Butch Engle & the Styx were "lesser musicians and singers than the Beau Brummels, too".
 He named "Hey, I'm Lost" as the band's highlight, describing the song as "a charging, slightly ominous and doubtful number with good vocal harmonies.